Taiwing/rainfall/level1/README.md

 ## Buffer overflow with gets (level1)

-This [binary](level1/source.c) uses gets() to fill a buffer from user input.
-Gets is vulnerable since it does not check the buffer size when writing into it.
-There is also a function run() which is not called by main but launches a shell.
+This [binary](source.c) uses [gets](https://linux.die.net/man/3/gets) to fill a buffer from user input. gets() is vulnerable since it does not check the buffer size when writing into it (I mean the bug section of its man literally starts with "Never use gets()").
+There is also a function _run_ which is not called by _main_ but launches a shell.

 All we have to do is to get the buffer address.
-Using gdb, I break in main just before the gets call and get _eax_'s value:
+Using gdb, I break in main just before the gets call and get eax's value:

 ```shell
 # run gdb on the binary